Start with the plant's normal behavior

 Next check: Check chunky drainage, bright indirect light, and pests on new growth.

-Next check: Compare root stress, dry swings, and sun exposure.
+Next check: Look at root stress, dry swings, and sun exposure.

 Next check: Prioritize drainage and root rot checks.

 Use both.
-The symptom tells you what changed, and the plant name tells you which causes are most likely.
+The symptom tells you what changed, and the plant name tells you which causes usually fit best.

-No. The framework is shared, but watering depth, light tolerance, soil mix, and recovery signs vary by plant type.
+No. The basic checklist is shared, but watering depth, light tolerance, soil mix, and recovery signs vary by plant type.

-Good next candidates are pothos yellow leaves, snake plant root rot, calathea curling leaves, philodendron yellow leaves, and succulent mushy leaves.
+Start with the problems where the plant changes the next step most: pothos yellow leaves, snake plant root rot, calathea curling leaves, philodendron yellow leaves, and succulent mushy leaves.

 Peace lilies droop from both dry soil and wet soil.
 The fix depends on pot weight, soil moisture, light, and whether the plant recently moved or was repotted.